SELECT

 • false results in these errors propagating through the stack that triggered the evaluation of the selector that caused the error.

 • true will cause all selectors defined within a state class to receive the container class' state model as their first parameter.
-As a result every selector would be re-evaluated after any change to that state.
-NOTE: This is not ideal, therefore this setting default will be changing to false in NGXS v4.
+As a result every selector would be re-evaluated after any change to that state (this should only be used during migrations).

-• false will prevent the injection of the container state model as the first parameter of a selector method (defined within a state class) that joins to other selectors for its parameters.
+• false will prevent the injection of the container state model as the first parameter of a selector method (defined within a state class) that joins to other selectors for its parameters (this is the default value now).

 Memoized Selectors with Arguments